 Opening an account is very simple and there is no need to make an appointment.
 All you need to do is come down to The Safe Deposit Centre with proof of identify and proof of your address to get started.

 Proof of identity – we can accept either a passport or a signed photo card driving licence.
 They must be current and in date.
 (If you don’t have either of these, please call us to discuss.)

 Proof of address – we require two of the following documents, they must be dated within the past 3 months; utility bill, bank/ credit card statement, mortgage statement, HMRC tax statement, NHS letter or a local council tax bill for the current year.

 Payment - you will also be required to pay for your box in full as well as a fixed deposit of £100 when you open your account.
 The deposit is fully refundable at the end of your contract.

 You will receive an email (or letter depending on your preferred communication method) around a month before your membership is due to run out inviting you to renew for a further period.

-We have several payment methods to enable to you pay your renewal fees: cash; cheque; debit card or credit card (please note that credit card payments are subject to a 2% surcharge).
+We have several payment methods to enable to you pay your renewal fees: cash; cheque; debit card or credit card.

 If you do not wish to renew, all access methods must be returned to us either in person or via a tracked delivery method before the expiration date of your contract.